Julesburg, Colorado: Battle of Julesburg

 Julesburg was a large and prominent stagecoach station and the site of Fort Rankin (later Fort Sedgwick).
 In revenge for the Sand Creek Massacre, one thousand Cheyenne, Arapaho, and Lakota warriors attacked Julesburg on January 7, 1865.
-In the battle the Indians defeated about 60 soldiers of the U.S. army and 50 armed civilians.
+In the battle the Indians defeated about 60 soldiers of the U.S. Army and 50 armed civilians.
 In the following weeks the Indians raided up and down the South Platte River valley.
 On February 2 they returned to Julesburg and burned down all the buildings in the settlement, although not attacking the soldiers and civilians holed up in the fort.
 At the time, the town was said to have had over 1000 buildings.

+Union Pacific

+In 1867, during the building of the Union Pacific transcontinental railroad, Julesburg served as an "end-of-track" town, where railroad workers would live while not laboring.
+At that time, about 4,000 workers inhabited the town, which had grown numerous saloons and gambling tents to serve them.